 In contrast, the results of the observations in the traditional learning program were mixed, suggesting that collaboration among students in the control group was partial and inconsistent.
 Regarding interest in learning from peers, some observations revealed a high level of interest, whereas others noted interest in learning from peers only in some of the task phases.
 Concerning student trust, in most observations, a trusting atmosphere among students was perceived but, in one observation, trust among the students was seen in only some of the groups.
 In terms of encouragement and support among group members, some of the observations did not see mutual encouragement by the students while others saw encouragement of only the high-achieving students.
 Regarding student willingness to study in a group, the observations were split between instances in which most of the students expressed a willingness to study in groups and others in which only some of the students expressed enthusiasm.
 In communication among group members, two observations reported good communication among most students during the group tasks, whereas one observation noted good communication in only some of the groups.
 Regarding students’ self-confidence during group work, only some of the students demonstrated self-confidence, especially the high-achieving ones who received encouragement.

-Table 7 Differences in Collaboration among Students during Presentations